TanmayBhilkar/SDLC_AUG_TEAM_7/1_Requirements/README.md

 This product is a powerful tool which helps in designing and implementing electronic circuits.
 It has various components as features like Filters, Oscillators, Amplifiers, Logic gates, etc which are related to electronics.
 It takes input from the user through Command line and gives the output through the same.

 ## Research
 Many websites were available which would implement only one of the features of our product alone.
-For example, there are pages or sites for calculating fiters' RC values or implementing logic gates.
+For example, there are pages or sites for calculating filters RC values or implementing logic gates.
 But we could not find anything integrated to this extent.

 ## State of Art
 ### Ageing - Time